Occupational Therapy - M3001

 Your studies will include the foundations of occupational science, anatomy, physiology, psychology, inter-professional education, understanding health and occupational therapy practice.
 You will develop and apply this knowledge to the assessment and intervention processes used by occupational therapists when working with clients and client groups.

 Fieldwork education in various practice settings will provide further opportunities to apply your knowledge and skills, while developing your appreciation of the relevance of ongoing learning in the context of supervised health service delivery.

-Your clinical and professional skills will be enhanced through time spent working with students enrolled in other health science courses (e.g. physiotherapy and paramedic practice), enabling you to experience interdisciplinary service delivery and inter-professional education.
+Your clinical and professional skills will be enhanced through time spent working with students enrolled in other health science courses (e.g. nursing, physiotherapy), enabling you to experience interdisciplinary service delivery and inter-professional education.